microsoft/deep-space/README.md

 # deep-space
-Sample web application written in Java and uses AngularJS.
+Sample web application written in Java and uses AngularJS